zolvaczi/2020-09-19-exercise-Bu/README.md

 ## Analysis
 ###Problem breakdown:
-1. Low-level: calculate consumption and charges from a single series of meter readings
+1. Low-level: calculate consumption and charges from a single series of meter readings (`calculate_meter_bill` function)
-1. Higher-level: apply the above to each meter and each account of the member
+1. Higher-level: apply the above to each meter and each account of the member (`calculate_bill` function)

+### Further Assumptions and Known Limitations
+1. Due to the lack of JSON schema and the minimal JSON sample, the generic JSON schema was guessed.
+1. It is assumed that the datasource is static during the runtime of this application, and therefore it is only read once.
+1. only one reading (starting reading) is assumed to be an invalid use-case for billing
+1. VAT is not considered by this function, it could be applied to the total bill by a higher-level module/function (where the total can be adjusted by discounts, for instance)
+1. scaling was not considered at this level of implementation, scalability could be solved at a higher level of the architecture, e.g. by decomposing requests to process individual members or smaller batches of members in parallel, with data partitioning...
+1. Leaving customers need a final bill, in which case billing date may fall to other than the last day of the month
+1. abstraction: normally, I would implement some sort of interface class to access the data, to decouple the business logic from the underlying data structure + datasource implementation (see assumption "The JSON file structure will remain the same")
+1. no conversion from gas cubic meters to kWh has been implemented, as the formula was not specified
+1. a limitation of the solution is that the monthly bills will not always exactly add up to a yearly total consumption if some of the readings are not provided on the billing dates (but mid month, for instance).
+The solution to this limitation would be to also record the estimated readings on the billing date, and use those the calculate the new consumption for the next billing period.
+Rounding errors can also accumulate over a year due to the 2-decimals precision (pence) used.

 ###Edge cases considered
 1. data points